Nicole Barton, MBACP, MBPsS. Integrative Counsellor, CBT Therapist, Supervisor

-I am a professionally trained counsellor and CBT therapist located in London Bridge.
-I have experience helping clients overcome anxiety and related disorders, depression, stress, relationship difficulties, low self esteem, addictions, and abuse.
-Research shows that the relationship between a client and therapist is fundamental to a successful outcome, so finding someone you feel comfortable with is important.
+I am a professionally trained counsellor and CBT therapist.
+I help clients understand and overcome various issues such as anxiety and related disorders, depression, stress, relationship difficulties, low self esteem, addictions, and abuse.
+It can be difficult taking the first step towards help, however, by finding this website you've already taken that step.
+The next step is making an appointment, and then attending your first session.
+And that's what therapy is, a series of taking steps towards finding solutions, gaining greater awareness, or learning how to be happier and more self accepting.
+The relationship between a client and therapist is fundamental to a successful outcome, so finding someone you feel comfortable with is important.
+Trust your instincts about this.
 The initial session provides an opportunity to decide if we will make a good team.

 The counselling I offer is integrative therapy which means I draw on different approaches including person-centred, psychodynamic, and cognitive behavioural therapy (CBT) to suit an individual's needs.
 Because we are all unique, what works well for one person may not suit another.
 It may help to explore how certain patterns of thinking impact negatively on emotions and behaviour and keep us 'stuck'.
 Or perhaps early experiences need to be explored to understand current difficulties.
 Other times relaxation or creative techniques can provide insights.
 Together we can find out what is most suitable for you.